 When it comes to manufacturing plastic parts, Reaction Injection Molding (RIM) offers companies the opportunity to produce smaller quantities with a more modest upfront investment.

-When Premold was looking for a RIM press with specific capabilities that were unavailable on the market, Design Concepts helped engineer a design solution that reduced set-up time, labor and overall cost for Premold’s customers.
+When Premold was looking for a RIM press with specific capabilities that were unavailable on the market, Delve helped engineer a design solution that reduced set-up time, labor and overall cost for Premold’s customers.
 Ken Schweitz, president and owner of Premold, and his team were so happy with the innovative design that they had a second version built.

 Fast-forward a few years.
 Premold was doubling its facility size, strengthening its in-house prototyping capabilities and adding equipment to accommodate its customers’ growing needs.
 An off-the-shelf German RIM press wasn’t functioning as effectively as hoped.
 The press was over-engineered and difficult to operate and maintain.
 Shutting down the press to address these issues was decreasing productivity, frustrating operators and creating more work for maintenance technicians.

-The Design Concepts and Premold engineering teams collaborated to eliminate unnecessary complexity.
+The Delve and Premold engineering teams collaborated to eliminate unnecessary complexity.
 In particular, engineers simplified the press’ wiring and removed a superfluous hydraulic braking system.
 The project proved to be an exercise in restraint as brake pads were also purged and the number of hydraulic valves were greatly reduced.
 When it comes to maintenance, fewer parts is a very good thing.

 Let’s talk about how we can help move your business forward.